timreichen/Bundler/README.md

 ## Bundler API
-Bundler uses the Bundler API to transpile `typescript` files to `javascript`.
+Bundler CLI uses the Bundler API to transpile under the hood.

 ### Usage
 ```ts